JoeyStanley/jekyll-for-designers/cv.md

 *Joseph A. Stanley*, Jessica Shepherd, & Auna Nygaard.
 "Homogeneity and Heterogeneity in Western American English."
 Poster presentation at the American Dialect Society Annual Meeting.
 Washington, D.C.
 January 7, 2022.

-*Joseph A. Stanley* & Betsy Sneller.
+*Joseph A. Stanley* & [Betsy Sneller](https://betsysneller.github.io).
 "Sample size matters when calculating Pillai scores."
 Poster presentation at the 181st Meeting of the Acoustical Society of America (ASA).
 Seattle, WA.
 November 29, 2021.
+<a href="/downloads/211129-ASA2021_pillai.pdf" class="poster" target="_blank" title="download this poster as a PDF"></a>

 *Joseph A. Stanley*.
 "Beyond Midpoints: Vowel Dynamics of the Low-Back-Merger Shift."
 Poster presentation at the 181st Meeting of the Acoustical Society of America (ASA).
 Seattle, WA.
 November 29, 2021.
+<a href="/downloads/211129-ASA2021-trajs.pdf" class="poster" target="_blank" title="download this poster as a PDF"></a>

 William A. Kretzschmar, Jr., Margaret E. L. Renwick, **Joseph A. Stanley**, Katie Kuiper, Lisa Lipani, Michael Olsen, & Rachel Olsen.
 "The View of Southern Vowels from Large-Scale Data."
 American Dialect Society Annual Meeting.
 New Orleans, LA.
 January 2--5, 2020.
 <a href="/downloads/200103-ads2020.pdf" class="poster" target="_blank" title="download this poster as a PDF"></a>